All You Need To Know About Placements In VIT (Vellore Institute of Technology)

 Preparing For Non Developer Job Profile

-Don't try too hard on getting a developer job if you don't enjoy coding, otherwise you're mostly going to get rejected during the interview (they'll sense it!) or may not be a good fit in the work enviroment and eventually hate your job.
+Don't try too hard on getting a developer job if you don't enjoy coding, otherwise you're mostly going to get rejected during the interview (they'll sense it!) or may not be a good fit in the work environment and eventually hate your job.
 Caution that I say, if you don't enjoy coding, if you like coding and feel you're not up to the mark, you can always improvise.
 Keeping that aside, for non developer jobs, focus more on soft skills.
-Aptitute questions will be important for screening round.
+Aptitude questions will be important for screening round.

 My Personal Experience

 I got placed in Tapzo / OneDirect (both are owned by the same parent company, Coraza Technologies), a startup in Banglore.
 It's a super dream offer and developer job profile (exactly what I wanted!).
-Luckily, I got palaced in 1st week of August itself, that's 2 weeks from when placements began in 7th semester.
-Fall sem during my time started in mid july.
+Luckily, I got placed in 1st week of August itself, that's 2 weeks from when placements began in 7th semester.
+Fall semester during my time started in mid July.
 Before that, I was rejected in interview with Amazon and McKinsey.
 There were other companies like D. E. Shaw and Morgan Stanley who would not let apply because of my low CGPA.
 Didn't clear the screening rounds of PayPal and Directi.
 This is when I got to know the importance of dynamic programming.

 Coming to interviews I attended: